 If you and your domestic partner marry

-Imputed income paid on domestic partner benefits will continue until you report your qualified change in status to the Benefits Service Center and request that the imputed income be stopped.
+Report your qualified change in status to the Benefits Service Center as soon as possible after your marriage and request that the imputed income be stopped.
+Otherwise, imputed income will continue to be calculated.